-In addition to the mineral rights, Endeavour Silver has agreements with various private ranch owners and a local ejido (Mesa Cuata) that provide surface access for exploration and exploitation purposes.
+In addition to the mineral rights, Endeavour Silver has agreements with various private ranch owners that provide surface access for exploration and exploitation purposes.

 The Guanajuato mining district is located at the southern end of what used to be the Chichimeca Empire which was colonized by Nuño de Guzman in 1540.